elclanrs/jq-tiles/README.md

 Split images in tiles with css3 transitions.

-Forget about bloated jquery sliders, jq-tiles packs some of the most seen effects in barely 2kb gzipped by relying on css3 animations and a bit of JavaScript magic.
+Forget about bloated jquery sliders, jq-tiles packs a bunch of crazy effects in barely 2kb gzipped by relying on css3 animations and a bit of JavaScript magic.

 **Note:** jq-tiles is a work in progress so some features might be buggy.